 See Events page for details of performances

-The core of Yoyvl is the Trio of Phil Tomlinson (voice, guitar and mandolin), Adrian Dobson (accordion) and Hannah Monteiro (violin).
+The core of Yoyvl is the Trio of Phil Tomlinson (voice, guitar and mandolin), Adrian Dobson (accordion) and Hannah Monteiro (violin and flute).
 They have formed in the last few years as the Derbyshire variant of the Klezmer band, The Klatsh, which has been playing across Britain for well over a decade.
 Yoyvl have focused particularly on presenting a mixture of the Yiddish song repertoire with Klezmer.
 For the last 3 years, they have toured Mir Zaynen Do, a performance of Holocaust songs, Klezmer and narration, together with Judy Sherwood (narration).
 For Yiddish Revolutionaries they are delighted to be joined by Sue Cooper on double bass.
 Sue and Judy bring their personal experience and knowledge together with research to bring this project to life.
 4 of the 5 company members have been central to the organisation of Kleznorth, the annual weekend of klezmer music, dance and Yiddish song in Derbyshire since its inception 11 years ago.
-For our first performance in Derby we were delighted to be joined by Kaleidoscope Community Choir, and we will be working with Open Voice choir in Manchester, and hope for further choral collaborations in other locations.
+For our first performance in Derby we were delighted to be joined by Kaleidoscope Community Choir, and then with Open Voice choir in Manchester, and hope for further choral collaborations in other locations.

 A Very Brief History of the Jewish Left in Northern Europe.